HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 }}

 #### Design elements
-To engage users, it’s important to help them quickly find what they’re looking for, and fulfil their intention.
+To engage users, it’s important to help them quickly find what they’re looking for, and fulfill their intention.

 ##### Landing pages
 Simple design tweaks go a long way, for instance a clear call-to-action, and making the value proposition evident to the user, with a few words.

 {{ figure_markup(
   image="landing-page-cta.png",
-  caption='Four key parts of the Pixel phone landing page.<br>(Source: <a href="https://winonmobile.withgoogle.com">https://winonmobile.withgoogle.com</a>)', description="An image breaking down the four parts of the Pixel phone landing page: Value proposition, Call-to-action, No distraction, Main services.", width=1200, height=642
+  caption='Four key parts of the Pixel phone landing page.<br>(Source: <a href="https://winonmobile.withgoogle.com">Google</a>)', description="An image breaking down the four parts of the Pixel phone landing page: Value proposition, Call-to-action, No distraction, Main services.", width=1200, height=642